Jminic81/Dogs/Readme.md

 Rabies Compliance Checks" throughout the Commonwealth using PADogLicense.com Real Time system to track unlicensed dogs.
 State Dog
 Wardens may issue fines up to $300.00 plus court cost per dog for violation of this law.
 One of the benefits of licensing is dog owners can use a free website *(Ref.
 3)* to possibly be reunited with their lost pet.
-More than 5,695 lost pets have been reunited with their owners and over 540 pets are still missing (time range for these data was not provided in literature).
+More than 5,695 lost pets have been reunited with their owners and over 540 pets are still missing (time range for these data was not provided in the literature).

 ### Dataset Overview

-The data set changes very little year over year due to the same pet being registered every year over a 10 year period.
+The data set changes very little year over year due to the same pet being registered every year of the life span.
 This statement was validated by comparing a few of the single year data sets to each other and to the aggregate.
 The 10 .csv files were merged more for the learning exercise than to enrich the data set and improve accuracy.

 A count of blank fields is summarized in the Jupyter notebook.
 The actual 2016 data file was scanned for other missing data: